-In 2018, Diakon is celebrating 150 years of caring for our neighbors
+In 2018, Diakon celebrated 150 years of caring for our neighbors

-Events include Old Main rededication, performance by national celebrity
+Events included Old Main rededication, performance by national celebrity

 The Rev. Philip Willard was familiar with the Tressler family’s classical-academy-turned-orphanage when, in 1867, he arrived in Loysville, Pennsylvania, to purchase the children’s home and make it an institution of the Lutheran Church.